znields/search-queue/README.md

 #### Search Queue

 The 'Search queue' input field is where the user enters the terms that are to be successively searched.
-Each successive search should be entered one after the other seperated by a comma with no extra spaces added.
+Each successive search should be entered one after the other separated by a comma with no extra spaces added.
 Example: 'Facebook,Google Plus,Snapchat,Instagram'

 #### Queue Index